 The EarthProject app is available for students (ages +13), teachers, and parents.
-Our free app was specifically created for this project.
-It shows which small actions you and your students can take and the impact of those actions (avoided amounts of carbon).
 Teachers are able to create classes and record their students' efforts, too.
-Already used the app?
-Please be sure to update to the latest version.
-The app is available in English, Spanish, Hindi, French, Portuguese, German, Turkish, etc.
+Please be sure to update to latest version.
 The EarthProject app is now available for free for iOS and Android http://earthproject.org.